Select Page

 How to Prepare for Your Visit

-Before visiting the Memorial and Museum Sachsenhausen, it is essential to prepare yourself emotionally and mentally.
-The history you will encounter is deeply disturbing and can be emotionally challenging.
+Visiting the Memorial and Museum Sachsenhausen, one should awaken the necessary emotions and thoughts in oneself.
+The history that you will have the privilege of witnessing can be verbally, emotionally disturbing and sometimes downright traumatic.
 Here are a few tips to help you:

 Conclusion